 Victim and Witness Services

 Whether it's court accompaniment, witness relocation assistance, help with writing victim impact statements or grief counseling, the Office of the State's Attorney for Baltimore City wants victims and witness of crime to know that we are here to support you in every step of the criminal justice process.

 In March of 2018, the BCSAO unveiled a new trauma-informed Victim & Witness Services Waiting Room in the Mitchell Courthouse that was renovated to create a more welcoming space for victims and witnesses of crime to receive services and await their appearances in court.
 The design plans were created by the nonprofit organization Design Angels of America and was executed by the Department of General Services.
-The renovation includes a dedicated play area for children, power-integrated furniture, and a computer allowing visitors to access resources while they await trial.
+The renovation included a dedicated play area for children, power-integrated furniture, and a computer allowing visitors to access resources while they await trial.